top of page

 The Executive Committee meets approximately once every three months or more frequently as the need arises, to review, training, engagements, spending priorities, recruitment and any other issues requiring consideration.

-The Annual General Meeting is held during April or May each year, with the benefit of an Annual Report prepared by the Secretary and Treasurer.
+The Annual General Meeting is held during May each year, with the benefit of an Annual Report prepared by the Secretary and Treasurer.

 Members pay a modest annual subscription, geared to making membership accessible to the financially challenged.